mvolkmann/blog/src/neo4j.md

 <img alt="Neo4j all nodes" class="keep-size"
   src="/blog/assets/neo4j-all-nodes.png">

 Queries can be more specific.
-For example, the following Cypher command only renders ...:
+For example:

 ```text
 match (p:Person) where p.name starts with 'Amanda' return p